Entanglement entropy in de Sitter: no pure states for conformal matter: Setup

 Application of these formulas can also be motivated by the s-wave approximation~\cite{Penington:2019npb, HIM}, whereby we neglect the spherical part of the metric~\eqref{eq:Kruslal-metric} and effectively reduce the initial setup to a two-dimensional CFT problem, in which the entanglement entropy can be calculated analytically.
 The s-wave approximation for Schwarzschild spacetime in the context of calculating the entanglement entropy was first applied in~\cite{HIM}.
 The effective reduction to a two-dimensional problem is justified by the analysis of backscattering of higher multipoles by the black hole effective potential.
 Since the potential barrier is the smallest for the lowest multipole (s-wave), the spherically symmetric part of the radiation dominates at spacelike infinity, where the static observer collects Hawking quanta.
 The same analysis can be done for the wave equation in the static patch~\eqref{eq:StaticPatch} of de Sitter, whose effective potential is given by (see figure~\ref{fig:app:VEff}) \be V_{\text{eff}}(r) = f(r)\left(\frac{L(L + 1)}{r^2} -\frac{2}{\ell^2}\right), \ee where $L$ is the number of a multipole.
 The applicability of the s-wave approximation is now determined by the behaviour of this potential at the origin $r = 0$, where the static observer collects Hawking radiation coming from the cosmological horizon.

 In this paper, we will not elaborate on a specific procedure for reducing to two dimensions.
-Instead, we take the formulas~\eqref{eq:S_1_ints} and~\eqref{eq:S_N_ints} as the starting point and study the properties of entanglement entropy of Hawking radiation in de Sitter spacetime.
+Instead, we will take this partially reduced geometry as the starting point.
+To study the properties of entanglement entropy of Hawking radiation in de Sitter spacetime, we will use the formulas~\eqref{eq:S_1_ints} and~\eqref{eq:S_N_ints}.
+Notice that, as discussed in \cite{Svesko:2022txo, Aalsma:2021bit}, in the partially reduced geometry of three-dimensional de Sitter, the constant-time hypersurface is a semicircle with endpoints at the north and south poles.
+In \cite{Svesko:2022txo} it is suggested that, probably, it would be more natural to consider quantum field theory in the presence of boundaries.
+In this paper, we consider conformal field theory without boundaries in the manner of~\cite{Svesko:2022txo, Aalsma:2021bit}.
+As we have pointed out previously, one can consider our calculations as a consistency test of such a setup.